esnkrimi/Angular-Internationalization/README.md

       }
     })

-<b>you should define some translator file for each language in assets/translateFolder</b>
+you should define some translator file for each language in assets/translateFolder

-<b>for example the english translator file can be :</b>
+for example the english translator file can be :

     {
       "home":{